Understanding Psoriasis Medications (cont.)

 How these drugs work: These medications can block inflammation.
 They are used to treat people with severe disabling psoriasis who have not responded to or tolerated other treatments.

-- Adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), ustekinumab (Stelara), and secukinumab (Cosentyx): These are proteins, also called "biologics," that are produced by microorganisms and work on the immune system by blocking certain specific proteins of the immune response.
+- The Biologics: Adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), ustekinumab (Stelara), secukinumab (Cosentyx), and ixekizumab (Taltz) are proteins, also called "biologics," that are produced by microorganisms and work on the immune system by blocking certain specific chemical messengers of the inflammatory pathway.
 For example, tumor necrosis factor (TNF) is involved in inflammation and is blocked by three of these medications.
 They all are expensive.

 - Who should not use biologics: Individuals with an allergy to these medications and those with a serious infection should not use these drugs.